 The WAG is committed to extending engagement with the collection and supporting learning initiatives that advance our mission.
 We welcome proposals for loan requests for consideration by our team.

-Please note that due to construction of the WAG Inuit Art Centre, we have instituted a loan moratorium.
+Please note that due to construction of Qaumajuq – the Inuit Art Centre, we have instituted a loan moratorium.

-Due to construction of the Inuit Art Centre, the WAG has instituted an acquisitions slowdown, both for artwork donations and purchases.
+Due to construction of Qaumajuq – the Inuit Art Centre, the WAG has instituted an acquisitions slowdown, both for artwork donations and purchases.
 This slowdown is likely to carry through 2020.
 However, we would still love to hear from you.
-If you are interested in donating or selling an artwork to the WAG, please contact the Exhibitions & Museum Services Assistant at email@example.com.
+If you are interested in donating or selling an artwork to the WAG, please contact the Exhibitions & Museum Services Assistant at firstname.lastname@example.org.

 Please note the Gallery does not provide appraisals for works of art.
 If you are interested in the value of your artwork, please contact the Art Dealers Association of Canada, who will put you in touch with a qualified appraiser.